Uses of English verb forms: Future perfect progressive

-Conditional simple
+Simple conditional

-The conditional simple or simple conditional, also called present conditional, and in some meanings future-in-the-past simple, is formed by combining the modal auxiliary would with the bare infinitive of the main verb.
+The simple conditional, also called present conditional, and in some meanings future-in-the-past simple, is formed by combining the modal auxiliary would with the bare infinitive of the main verb.
 Sometimes (particularly in formal or old-fashioned English) should is used in place of would when the subject is first person (I or we), in the same way that shall may replace will in such instances; see shall and will.
 The auxiliary is often shortened to 'd; see English auxiliaries and contractions.

-The conditional simple is used principally in a main clause accompanied by an implicit or explicit condition (if-clause).
+The simple conditional is used principally in a main clause accompanied by an implicit or explicit condition (if-clause).
 (This is described in more detail in the article on English conditional sentences; see also below.)
 The time referred to may be (hypothetical) present or future.
 For example:

 I would go tomorrow (if she asked me).

 If I were you, I would see a doctor.

 If she had bought those shares, she would be rich now.

 In some varieties of English, would (or 'd) is also regularly used in the if-clauses themselves (If you'd leave now, you'd be on time), but this is often considered nonstandard (standard: If you left now, you'd be on time).
 This is widespread especially in spoken American English in all registers, though not usually in more formal writing.
 There are also situations where would is used in if-clauses in British English too, but these can usually be interpreted as a modal use of would (e.g. If you would listen to me once in a while, you might learn something).
 For more details, see English conditional sentences.